daveM246/AHKMoveToDesktop/README.md

  # AHKMoveToDesktop - https://github.com/daveM246/AHKMoveToDesktop
  A compiled Auto Hot Key script to enable virtual desktop and app switching via keyboard shortcuts including display of current desktop number.

+ Quickly move applications and/or switch to other desktops using hot keys.

  Works on Windows 10 and 11

  Can be used in place of VirtualDesktopManager and MoveToDesktop which both stopped working on Windows 11